 Gabi Levi, Caroline Jordan, Beka Tesfaye, Alyn Carr, Caitlin Russell

 Adobe Experience Cloud offers a collection of integrated solutions for enterprise marketing, analytics, advertising, and commerce.
 It's a library of tools and integrations that help teams from production to deployment.

 If the creative decision-makers can prove that data-driven design is adding value to their organization, then they will have a stronger relationship with Adobe.

 Offering a personalized service creates a feedback loop that helps Adobe see how their clients adopt their products and where they need help.

 There are three types of content on the learning page that users can interact with based on their learning goals and time commitment.

-In order to make the content more scannable, I created a visual system for the cards by simplifying the Experience Cloud product logos.
+In order to make the course content more recognizable and scannable, I created a visual system with the Experience Cloud product logos.